2008 Orange Bowl: Virginia Tech

 Virginia Tech's 2007 football season began five months after the Virginia Tech massacre, and football served as a way to help the university community emotionally heal.
-The opening game of the season, on September 1, 2007, was against East Carolina University and featured numerous remembrance ceremonies and commemorations before the Hokies earned a 17–7 victory.
-One week later, Virginia Tech traveled to Baton Rouge, Louisiana to face the No. 2 Louisiana State University Tigers, widely regarded in pre-season polls as favorites to play in the National Championship Game.
+The opening game of the season, on September 1, 2007, was against East Carolina and featured numerous remembrance ceremonies and commemorations before the Hokies earned a 17–7 victory.
+One week later, Virginia Tech traveled to Baton Rouge, Louisiana to face the No. 2 LSU Tigers, widely regarded in pre-season polls as favorites to play in the National Championship Game.
 The Tigers overwhelmed the Hokies in front of a home crowd, 48–7.

 In the wake of the Hokies' defeat, Virginia Tech chose to start a new quarterback and a new offensive plan.
 Behind freshman Tyrod Taylor, the Hokies earned five straight victories, including a win over No. 22 Clemson by 18 points.
 During the winning streak, Sean Glennon, who had started at quarterback for the Hokies during the first two games of the season, returned to alternate possessions with Taylor in an unusual two-quarterback system.
 On October 25, the Hokies faced No. 2 Boston College on a Thursday night in Blacksburg, Virginia.
 Boston College quarterback Matt Ryan managed a late-game comeback to win the game 14–10 with 11 seconds remaining.

 With four consecutive victories after the loss, including a win over then-No. 16 Virginia, the Hokies won the Coastal division and secured a bid to the 2007 ACC Championship Game in Jacksonville, Florida.
 There, they faced a rematch with Boston College, champions of the Atlantic Division.
 As in the previous matchup, defense dominated, but unlike in the earlier matchup, Matt Ryan was unable to seize the victory.
 Two fourth-quarter interceptions by Virginia Tech sealed the Hokie win and an automatic bid to the Orange Bowl game.